Beaches in west Cornwall

 No dogs in summer.
 Pubs, toilets and car parking in Mousehole village.

 One of the jewels of the far west, the beach at Sennen is popular with surfers, swimmers and sun worshippers alike.
 There are lifeguards, showers, toilets and a great café for sundowners.
-Dog friendly in winter and after 7pm.
+Dog friendly in winter and before 10am and after 6pm during high season.

 This is another favourite of The Cornish Way.
 Again, accessibility is an issue, the nearest place to park is a mile and a half from Nanjizel, but it's worth the effort.
 It's often deserted.